Rossalyne/Techmama/README.md

 # Techmama
-Old mama trying to trend and raise a child by learning how to code
+Old mama trying to learn how to code so she can afford to have and raise a child. coding can be my breakthrough.